zoogeny/zoogeny/book/story-self/outline.md

 01. Title page
 02. Copyright
 03. Dedication
-04. Acknowledgements
+04. Table of contents
-05. Table of contents
+05. Introduction

-06. Introduction
+06. Chapter 1 - On rising at dawn

-07. Chapter 1 - On rising at dawn
+07. Chapter 2 - On daily rituals
-08. Chapter 2 - On daily rituals
+08. Chapter 3 - On descriptions

-09. Chapter 3 - On descriptions
+9. Chapter 4 - Value of cycles

-10. Chapter 4 - Value of cycles
+10. Chapter 5 - Value of prayer
-11. Chapter 5 - Value of prayer
+11. Chapter 6 - Value of love
-12. Chapter 6 - Value of love
+12. Chapter 7 - Value of submission

-13. Chapter 7 - Value of submission
+13. Chapter 8 - On "The One"

-14. Chapter 8 - On "The One"
+14. Appendix 1 - Pharaohs Procession

-15. Appendix 1 - Pharaohs Procession
+15. Appendix 2 - Pharaohs Ascent

-16. Appendix 2 - Pharaohs Ascent
+16. Acknowledgements
 17. Afterword